cw-0/Rocket-League-Drop-Opener/README.md

-# Gamepad Automation Script
+# Rocket League Drop Opener

-This script automates the pressing of gamepad buttons using the `vgamepad` library.
-It simulates gamepad button presses for a specific action, like opening items in a game.
-This can be useful for automating repetitive tasks in games or other applications that require gamepad input.
+This script automates the opening of drops using the `vgamepad` library to simulate gamepad button presses.

 ## Features
-- Simulates pressing and releasing the "A" button on a controller.
+- Automates process of opening drops
-- Controls the D-pad to navigate between options.
+- Controls the D-pad to navigate between options
-- Automates item-opening sequences with configurable timings.
-- Can be customized for different numbers of items and waiting times.
+- Allows user to select how many items to open

 ## Installation